vichhay97/SecBox/README.md

 SecBox tool; a lightweight, container based malware analysis sandbox.
 Requires Python version 3.9.

+## Env Files
+All necessary env files are supplied within the following components.
+They are set up for local execution and must be altered, should an alternative setup be desired.

 ## Frontend Setup
 The frontend requires [Node 16.X](https://www.stewright.me/2022/01/tutorial-install-nodejs-16-on-ubuntu-20-04/) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable).
 To install the dependencies go to